 Dr. Lee recommends 3 key ingredients to help combat and prevent signs of premature aging.
 The good news?
 You don’t need to spend a fortune on luxury brands — just find a high-quality formula from a trusted source (of course, we’re partial to SLMD).

 - Retinol.
 It's clinically-proven to help slow collagen loss, even out skin tone, and minimize the appearance of fine lines and wrinkles.
-Try: SLMD Retinol Serum (for acne-prone/oily skin), Dream On Retinol Night Cream (for normal/dry skin), and Night Light Retinol Eye Cream (for all skin types).
+Try: SLMD Retinol Serum and Night Light Retinol Eye Cream (for all skin types).

 - Alpha hydroxy acids.
 Ingredients like glycolic and lactic acids weaken the bonds that hold dead skin cells together, so they encourage the shedding of older layers.
 This promotes a more even-looking skin tone, and can also minimize the appearance of fine lines and wrinkles.
 Try: SLMD Resurfacing Acne Swipes, Glycolic Acid Body Scrub, and Glycolic Acid Body Lotion.